 Turmeric often tends to have unwanted additives such as chalk powder or starch or sawdust and sometimes, it is made to look appealing with the help of synthetic colors.
 Adulteration in spices is a common situation in India and therefore, it pays to ensure that the turmeric you buy and eat is free from Metanil yellow or lead chromate which is some of the toxic chemicals.

-- Checking for chalk powder: You can take a pinch of turmeric powder in a glass flask and add a few drops of water to it.
+- Checking for chalk powder: To check the purity of turmeric powder, you can take a pinch of turmeric powder in a glass flask and add a few drops of water to it.
 Now add a few drops of hydrochloric acid, and if you see it to give off bubbles, it is indicative of the presence of yellow soap powder or chalk powder or both.

-- Presence of Metanil yellow: A few drops of hydrochloric acid in a pinch of turmeric will also help you understand whether it has Metanil yellow.
+- Presence of Metanil yellow: To identify original turmeric powder, Take a few drops of hydrochloric acid in a pinch of turmeric will also help you understand whether it has Metanil yellow.
 Add some water and shake the mixture as vigorously as you can.
 If you see the mixture to turn pink, then rest assured that it contains this unwanted additive.

 - Spotting adulterated turmeric root: Sometimes, we need turmeric root instead of the powder, and you will be surprised to know that it may also be coated with some unwanted substance.
-To test for it, you will have to place turmeric root on a piece of paper and pour some water on it.
+To find pure turmeric powder pure or not, you will have to place turmeric root on a piece of paper and pour some water on it.
 If you see it leaving color, it can be impure and polished to give the desired look.

-- Go for the water test: This is one of the easiest ways to find out if there is any adulteration.
-You will have to take some warm water in a glass and pour in little quantity of turmeric on the surface.
+- Go for the water test: To know how to check if turmeric powder is pure, this is one of the easiest ways to find out if there is any adulteration.
+You will have to take some warm water in a glass and pour in a little quantity of turmeric on the surface.
 You need not stir or mix it and leave it for around 20 to 30 minutes.
 If all the turmeric powder settles at the bottom of the glass and the water is crystal clear, then the turmeric is pure.
 If you find the water to turn cloudy, then you need to look for some other vendor for the Haldi supply.

 Such simple measures can go a long way in maintaining the good health of your family.
 Hence care must be taken in this regard.